marschall-lab/strand-seq-graph-phasing/README.md

 `--use-singularity --singularity-args "-B ..."` Used when using Singularity for the R environments.
 Unfortunately, when the singularity container can have trouble locating paths outside of the working directory, and thus may fail to locate the scripts folder.
 If that occurs, the path to the scripts folder needs to be explicitly bound in singularity: `-B /path/to/scripts/folder/:/path/to/scripts/folder/`.

 `--restart-times` While the resource allocation for each rule generally works on the first attempt, some rules occasionally need more memory for.
-2 restarts generally works to provide enough memory for the pipeline to finish.
+3 restarts generally works to provide enough memory for the pipeline to finish.

-## Warnings

-### Results are stochastic!

-One important step in the pipeline is to cluster unitigs from the `.gfa` into groups corresponding to the same chromosome.
-This step is achieved using a stochastic ensemble clustering algorithm from the `contiBAIT` package [(See figure 7.3)](https://open.library.ubc.ca/media/stream/pdf/24/1.0135595/1).
-The clustering is run with settings that will likely be consistent for large unitigs with high-quality Strand-seq signal.
-However, it is not unlikely that the clustering of smaller unitigs with less Strand-seq signal will vary if the pipeline is run multiple times with the same configuration.